 The face and reverse of the Swift ten pound note uses a typeface designed by Michael Biggs, one of the Servicon team, in 1953.
 It is a modern typeface based on Unical.

-The text on the reverse is in english only, 'Central Bank of Ireland', '£10', 'Legal Tender' in the unprinted field below the watermark.
+The text on the reverse is in English only, 'Central Bank of Ireland', '£10', 'Legal Tender' in the unprinted field below the watermark.

-To the right is a prominent portrait of Dean Jonathan Swift (1667-1745) [2.], based on a portrait by Charles Jervas [3.], which is held by the National Portrait Gallery, London.
+To the right on thhe face of the note is a prominent portrait of Dean Jonathan Swift (1667-1745) [2.], based on a portrait by Charles Jervas [3.], which is held by the National Portrait Gallery, London.

 On the banknote, Swift faces in the opposite direction to that in the original portrait.